Office of Global and Community-Based Learning (Academic Service-Learning)

-The Office of Academic Service-Learning (OASL) connects academic courses with community partners to enhance academic learning, meet community-identified needs, and foster global perspectives through engagement and reflection.
+The Office of Global and Community-Based Learning connects academic courses with local and global community partners to enhance academic learning, meet community-identified needs, and foster civic perspectives through engagement and reflection.

-Whether you are a student, faculty member, or community partner, the OASL is here to help you find opportunities to serve and learn in the community!
+Whether you are a student, faculty member, or community partner, the Office of Global and Community-Based Learning is here to help you find opportunities to engage and learn with the community!